tomaka/rustfest-2018-workshop/README.md

 ## Steps

 - Clone this repository: `git clone https://github.com/tomaka/rustfest-2018-workshop`.
-- Read `chapter-1/README.md` to start with the first task.
+- Read `chapter-1/src/main.rs` to start with the first task.
+- Once done, go to `chapter-2/src/main.rs`.

+Remember that you can run `cargo doc` in order to generate the documentation of all the dependencies used by a package.